• Simulation movies for impact on a Multilayered Glass System

 Optimization of material composition

-It would be extremely desirable to be able to find the best composition of a multi-component material (such as a composite or a functionally graded material - FGM) for a particular application.
-Since analytical solutions are not possible in such cases and trial-and-error experimental tests are too expensive and time consuming, we develop computational tools that provide solutions to such complex problems.
-Our recent results on optimal design of FGMs show that new non-monotonic volume fraction variations are possible when trying to minimize the possibility of failure due to thermal and mechanical stresses.
+Is it possible to find the "best" composition of a multi-component material (such as a composite or a functionally graded material - FGM) that maximizes its strength or stiffness, and reduces its mass?
+Our results on optimal material design of FGMs show new possible architectures that minimize the chance of failure due to thermal and mechanical stresses.

 Optimal shape design

-We have developed novel algorithms for computing optimal shape of systems when there are large shape changes between the initial guess and the final optimal design.
-One such example is that of finding the optimal shape of thermal cooling fins.
-Simply stated, given an area constraint, temperature and mechanical boundary conditions, ambient temperature and material constants, one has to find the best shape for the cooling fin that maximizes the thermal flux through the base of the fin.
+What is the best shape of a cooling thermal fin?
+Our novel algorithms compute optimal shape of systems when there are large shape changes between the initial guess and the final optimal design.
 Our meshfree approach leads to interesting solutions that mimic naturally occurring systems like the plates on the back of a stegosaurus dinosaur, or the extended surfaces on the inner side of the intestine (intestinal villi).
-This research has applications to designing systems and structures that perform significantly better while using fewer resources.

 - University of Nebraska-Lincoln, Professor, Mechanical & Materials Engineering, 2013 – present